 What different types of foster parenting does HRT offer?

 Regular Foster Care

-Regular foster care, or a Family Foster Home, is general foster care.
+Regular foster care, or a Family Foster Home, is community foster care.
 Children are placed in foster families when they are removed from their home and cared for until they can return home or be adopted.

-Kinship Foster Care Kinship foster care is a license for families in which DCS has placed relative children such as grandchildren, nieces or nephews, etc. These families are not expected to care for other children in foster care.
+Kinship foster care is a license for families in which DCS has placed relative children such as grandchildren, nieces or nephews, etc. These families are not expected to care for other children in foster care.
 HRT is committed to assisting kinship families with the licensing process and providing them with the necessary supports needed to care for family members.

 Medically Complex trained foster families provide care for children who have chronic physical, developmental, or medical conditions.
 A child must meet specific criteria to qualify as Medically Complex.